keithbuhler/keithbuhler.github.io/index.md

 ## Prior Work

-In 2017, completed a philosophy book (as of yet unpublished), titled [Becoming What We Are](/phd).
+In 2017, completed my dissertation in philosophy, a book length defense of ethical naturalism.
+It is titled [Becoming What We Are](/phd).
 It defends Aristotle's ethics in light of scientific naturalism -- and offers a tendentious definition of scientific naturalism.

 In 2012, I published a my first book, *Sola Scriptura*, a [Platonic dialogue](http://bitly.com/ScriptureOrTradition) consisting of of various Christians discussing Scripture and Tradition.